codepath/android_guides/Using-Context.md

 ## Application vs Activity Context

 While themes and styles are usually applied at the application level, they can be also specified at the Activity level.
-In this way, the activity can have a different set of themes or styles than the rest of the application (i.e. if the ActionBar needs to be disabled for certain pages).
+In this way, the activity can have a different set of themes or styles than the rest of the application (e.g. if the ActionBar needs to be disabled for certain pages).
 You will notice in the `AndroidManifest.xml` file that there is typically an `android:theme` for the application.
 We can also specify a different one for an Activity:

 ```xml
 <application